witoldgerdt/unky_rick/README.md

 # Project Overview

-This project demonstrates an example of using Python, Django, Heroku and ChatGPT as an AI tool to summarize, analyze, and visualize data from open source information.
+This project demonstrates an example of using Python, Django, (Heroku), Render.com and ChatGPT as an AI tool to summarize, analyze, and visualize data from open source information.

 ## Features